 The instance with ordinary accounts can create a master account.

-MySQL 5.7 instance does not support ordinary account.
+MySQL 5.7 Basic Edition instances do not support ordinary account.

 Support custom authorization.

 The account management and database management interfaces disappear from the RDS console.
-You need to manage the accounts or databases through SQL statements.
+To manage accounts and databases, use SQL statements.

 The account cannot be rolled back to the ordinary account.

-If the access mode of MySQL 5.5/5.6 instance is safe connection mode, do not enable net.ipv4.tcp_timestamps in SNAT mode.
+If a MySQL 5.5/5.6 instance is in a classic network and its access mode is safe connection mode, do not enable net.ipv4.tcp_timestamps in SNAT mode.